Ryan Routh: Tina Cooper and Ronnie Oxendine

+On August 2, Oxendine met Cooper along with her daughter and Routh.
+He was surprised to see Routh arrive, as they were both owners of local roofing companies, however they had not spoken in some ten years.
+Cooper told Oxendine that the rifle was actually for Routh, but she had not told him because she worried about selling Routh a weapon.
+Routh paid Oxendine $350 for the rifle and paid Cooper $100 for arranging the sale.
+Routh then removed the rifle's serial number.

+Following the assassination attempt, Cooper deleted all traces of Routh from her phone, and instructed Oxendine to refuse to cooperate with the FBI.
+She later stated she had not spoken to Routh since 2004, when she claimed he fired her after a falling out.

-On September 22, FBI agents interviewed Oxendine and Cooper as part of their investigation.
-They first interviewed Oxendine in Climax, North Carolina.
-Oxendine told the agents that he met Routh in the early 1990's, as they were both owners of local roofing companies at the time.
-Oxendine falsely told the agents that around this time, Routh had pawned an SKS rifle to him for approximately $300.
-After immense pressure, Oxendine later admitted that he lied in order to minimize his role in the assassination attempt.
-He additionally admitted to his role in the sale of the rifle to Routh the month prior.
-Later, the agents interviewed Cooper in Greensboro.
-She told them that she met Routh in 1999 while she was an employee of his roofing business in Greensboro.
-She said she became aware of Routh's lengthy criminal record in 2002, after his conviction for possessing a weapon of mass death and destruction.
+On September 22, FBI agents interviewed Oxendine who said he met Routh approximately 30 years earlier, although they were not friends.
+He then falsely told the agents that Routh had pawned an SKS rifle to him for around $300.
+Oxendine later admitted that he lied in order to minimize his role in the incident.
+He admitted his role in the sale of the rifle to Routh.

+Agents interviewed Cooper who told them that she met Routh in 1999 as an employee of his roofing business.
+She said she became aware of Routh's criminal record in 2002, after his weapons conviction.
 Through Facebook, Cooper had several conversations with Routh between 2014 and 2022.
 Additionally, Cooper told the agents that she was "guilty" of assisting Routh, whom she knew was a convicted felon, in acquiring a firearm.
-Cooper provided multiple inconsistent stories regarding the transfer of the rifle, which she eventually confessed to lying about out of fear of prosecution for her involvement in the assassination attempt.
-She also admitted to instructing Oxendine to mislead the investigation.
-The agents then asked Cooper if she had instructed any other person to lie to the FBI or mislead their investigation, which she denied on multiple occasions.
-Both Oxendine and Cooper told the agents that they had no prior knowledge of Routh’s intentions to assassinate Trump.
+She confessed to instructing Oxendine to refuse to cooperate with the FBI.
+Cooper deleted traces of Routh from her phone, including call logs and text messages.
+The agents asked Cooper if she had instructed any other person to lie to the FBI or mislead their investigation, which she denied on multiple occasions.
+Both Oxendine and Cooper told the agents that they had no prior knowledge of Routh’s intentions.

-Both Cooper and Oxendine were both indicted in March 2025, and were arrested the following month.
-Cooper pleaded guilty to firearm trafficking, while Oxendine pleaded guilty to possessing an unregistered firearm.
-Oxendine faces up to 10 years in prison and a $250,000 fine.
+Cooper and Oxendine were indicted in March 2025, and were arrested in June.
+Cooper pled guilty to firearm trafficking, while Oxendine pled guilty to possessing an unregistered firearm after police found an unregistered short-barreled shotgun in his storage unit.

-On September 17, 2025, Oxendine testified as a witness at Routh's trial.
-He detailed how he and Cooper arranged the sale of the rifle to Routh the year prior.
-Routh apologized to Oxendine and offered to serve part of his prison sentence saying; "I know you're extremely mad at me."
-This prompted Judge Cannon to intervene and warn Routh about violating his time on the lectern.
-Cooper refused to testify as a witness at the trial.
+On September 17, 2025, Oxendine was a witness at Routh's trial.
+He detailed how he and Cooper arranged the sale of the rifle to Routh.
+Routh apologized to Oxendine and offered to serve part of his sentence, saying; "I know you're extremely mad at me."
+This prompted Judge Cannon to warn Routh about violating his time on the lectern.
+Cooper refused to testify at the trial.